Banking data: S&P Global Market Intelligence

 Related EUI data resources

-EUI members also have access to these related resources (full list on the Library Data Portal):
+EUI members also have access to these related resources (see the Library Data Portal for full index):

 - Global Financial Data (GFD Corp./Finaeon) providing long-range financial data series on stocks, bonds, bills and other instruments, covering approximately 200 countries from the early modern period to present

-- Amadeus (BvD / Moody's Analytics) database of comparable financial and business information on Europe's largest 520,000 public and private companies by total assets.
+- Amadeus (Bureau van Dijk / Moody's Analytics) database of comparable financial and business information on Europe's largest 565,000 public and private companies by total assets.
 43 countries are covered.

 Non-EUI members to do not have access to S&P Global Market Intelligence.